- A pump must be used for Jejunostomy tube feedings

 - When prescribed volume of feeding is completed, clamp feeding bag tubing and remove

-- Disconnect syringe
+- Disconnect ENFit/enteral syringe and extension tubing

 - Remove gloves